 First impression: this tank is really really nice.
 At 25mm, it’s slightly bigger than most other RTA’s, and it looks the part.
 The Dead Rabbit RTA has smooth rounded edges, and a thick, wide top cap section that gives it a bold and high-end appearance.
 The machining on the outer body is very clean, and super well-built.
 The top cap and atomizer plate also feature the same knurling for grip as the original Dead Rabbit RDA.

 This tank comes with two drip tips, both of which are 810 and made of resin.
 One is black and white, while the other will color-match your tank.
 In my case, I got the blue tank with the light blue drip tip.
 Both drip tips are quite low profile, and have a soft-touch feel to them that is very pleasant on the lips.
 What isn’t pleasant though, is how much this tank heats up.
 After vaping for a while, you have to be careful not to burn your lips.
-For this reason, I would of preferred if the drip tips were a little taller.
+For this reason, I would have preferred if the drip tips were a little taller.

 The top cap on the Dead Rabbit RTA features the same knurling as the RDA, and twists off to fill.
 The threading is very well-machined, and the cap both comes off and goes on smoothly.
 The Dead Rabbit RTA has two large fill ports that are very easy to access and will accommodate most nozzles and droppers.
 When you’re finished, the top cap goes back on very snugly, so there’s no chance of it coming loose in your pocket.
 Nice.